-2004 saw the introduction of a new EU pet passports scheme allowing pets to travel freely across Europe without spending time in quarantine.
+The introduction of a new EU pet passports scheme allows pets to travel freely across Europe without spending time in quarantine.

-This new harmonised EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU Member States.
+This new harmonised EU (European Union) system of Passports for Pets allows cats, dogs and ferrets to travel between EU Member States.

 To qualify for a passport a pet must be micro-chipped, vaccinated and certified as clear of rabies, at least six months prior to travelling abroad.
 Before travel to Ireland the pet also needs to be treated for tick and tapeworm between 24 and 48 hours before travel.